-aking shall inure solely to the benefit of the Authority, the of the Bonds from time to time of the Bonds, and shall create

-Date:, 2020.
+"original signature" means or refers to a signature that has not been mechanically or electronically reproduced.

+Date: August 11, 2021.

 NEW MEXICO FINANCE AUTHORITY

 By:Katherine Miller, Chair

-Katherine Miller, Chair

-By: Leslie Nathanson Juris, Secretary

-Approved for Execution by Officers of the New Mexico Finance Authority

-ORRICK, HERRINGTON & SUTCLIFFE LLP

 By:

+Approved for Execution by Officers of the New Mexico Finance Authority ORRICK, HERRINGTON & SUTCLIFFE LLP

+By:

 NEW MEXICO DEPARTMENT OF TRANSPORTATION

-By:
+By:Michael R. Sandoval, Cabinet Secretary